 The book I’m reading, presently, is a travel journal by poet Joann Kyger.
 When she wrote this journal she was living in Japan with her then-husband Gary Snyder, who was already a known poet at the time – around 1962.
 She’s writing poetry, herself, and doing flower arranging while he studies serious Buddism.
 She writes notes about her poems and reads Gertrude Stein, and wonders like I do, when is flower arranging just not enough.

 Chillida’s prints for the book of poems are nice, and you can see the artist working out designs until there is nothing extraneous left.
 The forms don’t convey anything narrative.
-Similarly, Chillida worked with drawings to work out ideas and so he sees his goal to reach that idea more than just a nice design – will intent get him there, I wonder.
+Throughout the show, you can see how Chillida worked with drawings to work out ideas.
+Most of his tries are pretty, but it seems his goal is to reach that idea more than just a nice design.

-He also made sculptural drawings by putting together sheets of paper with his object cut out of them.
-Collage, you might be imagining, but he was an artist who didn’t like glue.
-He wanted the papers to have presence hold their own layer in space even if they are now framed in a shadow box.
+Another series of work made me appreciate this attention to what seems like a higher goal.
+He made sculptural drawings by putting together sheets of paper with his object cut out of them.
+Collage, you might be imagining, but he didn’t like glue.
+He wanted the papers to have presence and hold their own layer in space even if they are now framed in a shadow box.
 So he sewed them.
-The sewing is beautiful.
-And practical.
-The sheets hang from the thread, and are attached just so they balance.
-I am struck hard by his process of finding a solution to the problem he found with glue.
+The sheets hang from the thread, in their shadow boxes, and are attached just so they balance.
+I am struck by this process.

-When I don’t like what’s happening in my web design – the glue – what can I do to solve it?
+When I don’t like what’s happening in my web design – the glue – do I even know it’s the glue?
+If I can identify ‘glue’ then, it is a more simple problem of what to do to solve it?
 That’s an interesting way to look at design.
 And then when I think of using HTML et.al. to make ideas, I get stuck having it look like a nice flower arrangement and nothing more.
 As Gertrude Stein will tell Kyger in the book she was reading, masterpieces are few and far between.